-The advent of mobile has changed the way we, as consumers, consume both information and products.
-At the same time, new ways in which brands market to their constantly-connected consumers are also conceived every day – and the number of different touchpoints connecting consumers to brands have increased tremendously.
+The advent of mobile has changed the way consumers consume both information and products.
+Brands have realised this and are constantly conceiving new ways to market to constantly-connected consumers, so much so that the number of touchpoints connecting consumers to brands have increased exponentially.

-Sales-driven messages may have worked well for you, but with consumers staying connected round the clock, these messages have more or less dwindled into nothing more than today’s equivalent of letterbox spam.
+Sales-driven messages may have worked well in the past, but with consumers staying connected round the clock, these messages have more or less become nothing more than today’s equivalent of letterbox spam.

 A Day in The Life of Regina

 While waiting for the barista to be done with her morning latte at Starbucks, Regina scrolls through her Facebook feed on her phone.
 An ad from cosmetics brand Benefit catches her eye – introducing the latest Benefit Brow collection.
 She is suddenly reminded that her eyebrow pencil is almost running out.
 But before she can explore further, her latte is ready, and she puts her phone away and heads back to the office.

 While taking a break at work, she is on her desktop and Googles for the latest “Benefit Brow Collection”.
 She much prefers to do her research on a larger screen as she’ll be able to compare more information at once.
 The reviews online also sound good to her, but she has some work to rush.
 “I’ll just buy it at home tonight.”

 Before she turns in for the night, she browses on her iPad and tries to find the best deal for the item she wants.
 She checks out at Sephora’s website, but realises that her credit card is in her wallet in the living room.
 “Urgh, I’m all comfortable now.
 Let me just get it tomorrow.

 The next day, Regina remembers that she has to fly to Jakarta for a business trip two weeks later.
 “I’ll buy it at the airport instead.”